When to Plant Strawberries? The Complete Guide

 Follow these steps for successful strawberry planting:

-1. Choose the right location: A sunny, sheltered spot is ideal for sweet, juicy fruits.
+- Choose the right location: A sunny, sheltered spot is ideal for sweet and juicy fruits.

-2. Soil preparation: Provide a loose, humus-rich and slightly acidic soil.
-Add compost to improve soil structure.
+- Soil preparation: Ensure the soil is loose, humus-rich, and slightly acidic.
+Add compost to improve the soil structure.

-3. Planting depth: Plant the strawberries so that the heart of the plant just protrudes above the ground.
+- Planting depth: Plant the strawberries so that the center of the plant is just above the ground.

 How do I recognize a strawberry plant?